aljaz-h/stirling-pdf-extension/README.md

 # Stirling PDF Redirector

-Manifest V3 extension for Edge/Chrome that sends PDF links to your own Stirling PDF instance.
+Unofficial Manifest V3 extension for Edge/Chrome that sends PDF links to your own Stirling PDF instance.

 It supports: